Seitenbau/service-kommune-tracker/src/ratpack/endpoints-v1.0.md

 HTTP 403 when the supplied user (in the `Authorization` header) is not allowed to access this `processId`.

+HTTP 400 when parameters do not have the right format

 # GET /api/v1.0/processes/{processId}/sum

 Get the sum of all events for a given process.